tomakado/projector/README.md

 A flexible, language and framework agnostic tool that allows you to generate projects from templates.
 Projector has some builtin templates, but you also can use your custom templates.

+Currently Projector is in active development stage, therefore breaking changes may occur.

 # Features

 * Single binary, no extra dependencies